keisanabria/FS-Security/README.md

 - DUMP - To reduce space

 ### In progress:
+- Me quede arreglando linea 15 to 48 of main.py
 - Implement the functions needed to make the map update periodically
     * Left making changes to the main module to make it run total_calories and insec_households every year and commit the changes to git, more information on how to do this in ChatGPT chat [9]
+- After testing, remove the ```acs_year = 2023
+from the following files: total_calories.py, update_data.py, and insec_households.py

 Personal notes:
 API User Guide [1] - Guidelines